mako-framework/docs/01_getting_started/03_dependency_injection.md

 You can also make a class that is instantiated by the container "container aware" by using the ```ContainerAwareTrait```.
 This means that you can use the IoC container as a service locator if you prefer that.

-> Note that controllers, migrations and taks are container aware by default.
+> Note that controllers, migrations and tasks are container aware by default.

 The IoC container is always avaiable through the ```$container``` property.